 - "I have only been attending the Shabbat meditation group for a short time, but I feel a sense of comfort and closeness to all the group members.
 Everyone has been warm and welcoming and it does not matter if you are just starting a mediation practice or have been meditating for many years — this sense of acceptance is felt as soon as one walks in the door.
 I especially enjoy the relationship of the Parsha to the meditation as I often do not have the opportunity to read the parsha before Shabbat.
 The sharing after the formal meditation ends only enhances the experience of people getting together who truly want to be there for each other in a sharing, caring manner.
 The meditation group has become an important part of my weekly Shabbat observance."

 The Tiferet Center was founded in 2010.
 Its planning committee is comprised of Temple Israel volunteers, members of other synagogues and unaffiliated individuals from across the Jewish denominations.
 The committee has expertise and interest in varied approaches to wellness and healing, Jewish education, pastoral care, and nonprofit programming.
 Temple Israel professional and lay staff advise the committee.
 We welcome collaboration with other organizations and individuals who share a common purpose.

-Chairperson: Shoshanah Cetlin
+Chairperson: Shoshana Cetlin

-For more information, contact Shoshanah Cetlin.
+For more information, contact Shoshana Cetlin.